mxochicale/intro-to-git-and-github/.github/ISSUE_TEMPLATE/the_best_guacamole.md

 ---
 name: "\U0001F951 How to Make the Best Guacamole? "
-about: Onboarding new users
+about: Exercise git and GitHub workflow!
 title: ''
-labels: 'onboarding'
+labels: 'gym'
 assignees: ''

 ---